*ALL SERVICES ARE CLOSED for the summer except for the Peer Help Tutor Website.

 Peer Editing is available for students who want to get their essay or reports corrected by one of the Peer Helper volunteers that are in good academic standing.
 Volunteers cannot help students to write an essay, restructure a thesis or argument, however only correct their grammars and punctuations.
-Students can book in-person appointments by sending an email to email@example.com or dropping by the office.
-(Please note due to COVID-19 there will be no in-person appointments.
-However, you may email an essay for corrections and receive it back in 2-3 business days).
+Students can book in-person appointments by sending an email to firstname.lastname@example.org or dropping by the office.

 The Presentation Critiques service is to help students improve their presentation skills.
 Peer Helper volunteers are trained to offer constructive advice on giving effective presentations and to build students’ confidences.
 The presentation critiques are divided into 11 steps which will help the student learn; how to connect with the audience, focus on the audience’s needs, how to start the presentation strongly, how to use the voice effectively, how to reduce stress and anxiety, and etc. The students will have three practice sessions in which they get to self-evaluate themselves on the content and the delivery of the presentation.
-Students can book their appointments on Zoom using the following link: entraide-peerhelp.youcanbook.me.

 Mentors for both undergraduate and graduate students offer a variety of services for students experiencing academic problems, including mentoring centres, workshops, study groups, study skills, and scholarship information.
 Not sure where to start?
 Take a look at this Self-Assessment Tool and they’ll recommend the most suitable workshops, mentors and study groups to get you through the semester.